30 Best Reference Letter Examples [Guide & Writing Tips]

 Facts about the candidate

-The writer of a reference letter should ensure that the body of the letter provides adequate facts about the applicant/candidate.
-The information can include the applicant’s education, qualifications, former or current occupation/employment, etc. The writer should ensure that the facts he/she has state can be proven with ease.
+The writer should ensure that the body of the letter provides adequate facts about the applicant/candidate.
+The information can include the applicant’s education, qualifications, former or current occupation/employment, etc. The writer should ensure that the facts he/she has stated can be proven with ease.

 Candidate’s skills and qualities

-The writer should state a list of at least three exceptional skills and qualities in the reference letter.
+The writer should state a list of at least three exceptional skills and qualities.
 The writer can highlight qualities such as dedication, motivation, honesty, responsibility, diligence, loyalty, helpfulness, and discipline.
 The writer should be sure to relate the qualities and skills stated to the position the applicant is applying for.

 Include examples

-The writer should ensure that he/she uses concrete examples to support the information contained in the reference letter.
+The writer should ensure that he/she uses concrete examples to support the information.
 The use of concrete examples can be an effective way to strengthen the points made by the writer.
 However, the examples used should not be too long as the writer only has limited space.

 Closing